pikatchu/closedsource/book/0012-elias_place.md

 His face tightened, his eyes darting between Leo and the book.
 “The book.”
 His voice was sharp now.
 “You kept it with you?”

-Leo felt his stomach drop.
+Leo didn't know what to say.

 “You—” Elias stepped forward.
 “You went to school with it?”